How The Trump Administration Uses 'Workarounds' To Reshape Legal Immigration

 "This particular backdoor approach to getting rid of the program — rather than going through Congress, just making it very difficult for people to apply — that was something we didn't see coming," said Amaha Kassa, the executive director of African Communities Together, a nonprofit that helps African immigrants and their families.

 To immigrant advocates, the diversity visa is a small example of a larger pattern.
-They say the Trump administration is trying to use rules, regulations, order and proclamations — what one administration official calls "workarounds" — to make sweeping changes to the legal immigration system without approval or input from Congress.
-And they warn that these backdoor changes will make it harder for low-income immigrants to resettle in the U.S.
+They say the Trump administration is trying to use rules, regulations, executive orders and proclamations — what one administration official calls "workarounds" — to make sweeping changes to the legal immigration system without approval or input from Congress.
+And they warn that these backdoor changes will make it harder for immigrants who are poor and from developing countries to resettle in the U.S.

 The diversity visa has long been a favorite target at the president's campaign rallies.